-291. Most states foresee parliamentary involvement only for - roughly speaking - important international treaties.
+292. Most states foresee parliamentary involvement only for - roughly speaking - important international treaties.
 And most states circumscribe the types of such important treaties with more or less broad clauses and categories.

-292. One of those categories are fundamental (human) rights treaties (or equivalents such as rights and status of citizens, or the like).
-We deem such treaties to be the most important "Council of Europe Conventions."
+293. One of those categories are fundamental (human) rights treaties (or equivalents such as rights and status of citizens, or the like).
+The Venice Commission deems such treaties to be the most important "Council of Europe Conventions."